MichaelCurrin/auto-tag/docs/about.md

 ### Reasons to use `npm version`

-- The NPM version command is builtin for NPM.
+- The NPM version command is built-in for NPM.
 - It already known used by dev community (unlike AutoTag).
 - It already handles the same functionality as AutoTag in incrementing to major, minor or bug fix.
 - It integrations with other parts of NPM running your `preversion`, `version` and `postversion` commands in your `package.json` file.